5jt/dyalog-cookbook/manuscript/06_configSettings.md

 ∇
 ~~~

-Note that we also changed what `Initial` returns: a vector of length two, the namespace `Config` but also the instance of the `MyLogger` class.
+Note that we also changed what `Initial` returns: a vector of length two, the namespace `Config` but also an instance of the `MyLogger` class.

 `Initial` was called within `StartFromCmdLine`, and we are not going to change this but we must change the call as such because now it returns something useful: